Botanism/botanist-website/storage/app/doc/en/commands/role/_main_.md

     role rm &lt;member&gt; &lt;roles...&gt;
   </div>
   <div class="command-desc">
-    <p>aremoves the specified `roles` roles from the `member` member (roles mustn't be empty).
+    <p>Removes the specified `roles` roles from the `member` member (roles mustn't be empty).
 Member can be a mention, a user id or just the string of the name of the member.
 If the caller has manager clearance level or more he can do this for any role, not just free roles.</p>
   </div>
 </div>